 As previously discussed, on-site recreational facilities have been provided only for Section 6; no facilities have been proposed for Section 5.
-The Urban Design Section recommends a condition of approval that requires, at the minimum, the provision of a tot lot in Section 5 prior to certification.
+The Planning Board attached a condition of approval that requires, the provision of a tot lot in Section 5 prior to certification.